codurance/site/_posts/2017-01-26-create-an-fsharp-project-in-vscode.md

 ###Bonus

 1. Press `[Shift]`  `[Command]` `[B]`
 2. Should show an error and you can choose to edit.
-Edit the configuration to run build script
+Edit the configuration to run the build script

    ```sh
 {